WSDOT/WBFL/devdocs/Introduction.md

 * LRFD - Support procedures for the AASHTO LRFD Bridge Design Specification
 * Material - Modeling of engineering materials such as concrete and steel
 * Math - Math routines include equation modeling, root finding, and numerical integration
-* \subpage WBFL_RCCapacity - Nominal flexural capacity calculations for reinforced concrete elements (uniaxial and biaxial analysis)
+* \subpage WBFL_RCSection - Nominal flexural capacity calculations for reinforced concrete elements (uniaxial and biaxial analysis)
-* Roark - Closed form beam equations for moment, shear, and deflection based on Roark's Formulas for Stress and Strain
+* \subpage WBFL_RoarkBeams - Closed form beam equations for moment, shear, and deflection based on Roark's Formulas for Stress and Strain
 * \subpage WBFL_Stability - Stability analysis precast concrete girders

-## COM Wrappers
+## Application Services Layer
+The Application Services Layer (ASL) provides libraries for building applications.
+The libraries include
+* Core - Core features of the Agent/Broker architecture
+* DManip - Direct manipulation framework for graphical user interfaces
+* DManipTools - Tools for making use of the DManip library easier
+* EAF - Engineering Application Framework: Framework for engineering applications with support for data persistence, reporting, graphing, plug-ins, extensions, Agent/Broker architecture, and more.
+* GraphManager - A ready to use graph manager
+* GraphManagerAgent - A wrapper on the GraphManager for use with the Agent/Broker architecture
+* MFCTools - Extensions to the Microsoft Foundation Class (MFC) library
+* \subpage WBFL_Reporter - Report content definition
+* ReportManager - Report management
+* ReportManagerAgent - A wrapper on the ReportManager for use with the Agent/Broker architecture
+* System - Provides common services such as object persistence, string manipulations, debugging and diagnostics.
+* Units - Definition of units of measure
+* UnitMgt and \subpage WBFL_UnitServer - Management of a system of units (SI/US) and indirect display units
+* \subpage WBFL_Tools - Miscellaneous tools such as object persistence, progress monitors, and generic containers
+* Types - System independent data type definitions

+## OLE Automation Compatible Libraries
-To enable more widespread usage of the WBFL, some services are implemented with a Component Object Model (COM) wrapper.
-These libraries include
+To enable more widespread usage of the WBFL, some services are available as OLE Automation compatible libraries.
+This allows these libraries to be used from a variety of programming systems including Visual Basic for Applications (VBA).
+The OLE Automation compatible libraries include:
 * \subpage WBFL_Geometry - Geometric primitives such as points, lines, and shapes
-* Sections - Modeling of structural sections comprised of a variety of materials.
+* \subpage WBFL_COGO - Coordinate geometry modeling
+* \subpage WBFL_RCCapacity - Nominal flexural capacity calculations for reinforced concrete elements (uniaxial and biaxial analysis)

 ## Getting Started